Azure/azure-powershell/src/NetworkFunction/README.md

 <!-- region Generated -->
 # Az.NetworkFunction
-This directory contains the PowerShell module for the Az.NetworkFunction service.
+This directory contains the PowerShell module for the NetworkFunction service.

 ---
 ## Status